salesforce-misc/violet-conversations/README.md

 });
 ```

-To retried data from the database you need to use the load method. **Caution**
+To retrieve data from the database you need to use the load method. **Caution**
-Load returns a promise to the db results  - if you need to use the
+Load returns a promise to the DB results  - if you need to use the
-values retrieved from it, you need to (a) either use a .then after it OR
+values retrieved from it, you need to (a) either use a `.then` after it OR
-(b) you need to make you resolve method a generator and place a yield before
+(b) you need to make your `resolve` method a generator and place a `yield` before
-the call to the load method
+the call to the `load` method.

 ```javascript
 // example a: